sagemath/trac_to_gh/Issue 8647.md

 # Issue 8647: bump maxima artificially so upgrades aren't *all* broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8647

 Original creator: was